-The District shall not discriminate on the basis of race, color, national origin, sex (including sexual orientation or sexual identity), age, religion, height, weight, marital or family status, disability, military status, genetic information, or any other legally protected category in its programs and activities, including employment.
+The District shall not discriminate on the basis of race, color, national origin, sex, sexual orientation, gender identity or gender expression, age, religion, height, weight, marital or family status, disability, military status, genetic information, or any other legally protected category in its programs and activities, including employment.
 Sexual harassment is a form of sex discrimination, and shall likewise not be permitted with respect to students or employees.
 The District shall not retaliate against a person who reports or opposes improper discrimination or retaliation.
 The District shall fully comply with all applicable federal and state civil rights statutes.